jes/scamp-cpu/README.md

 # TTL CPU

-I want to make a CPU out of discrete logic chips.
+I want to make a CPU out of TTL chips.

 This repo is likely to be a loosely-connected collection of Verilog source, KiCad files, text notes, and software.